aurora-is-near/doc.aurora.dev/content/develop/start/hardhat.md

 The following task script gets the total supply of the Watermelon ERC-20 token.
 First it attachs the
-token contract, gets the sender address and finaly retrieves the total supply by calling `totalSupply()` method in our ERC-20 contract.
+token contract, gets the sender address and finally retrieves the total supply by calling `totalSupply()` method in our ERC-20 contract.
 The `--token` address is the ERC-20 contract address.